 Can You Freeze This?

 You can absolutely freeze this low carb cheesecake, and it’s a great way to prep ahead for an event, or to portion out individual servings.
 Wrap well and store in an airtight container until the day of, then thaw in the fridge.

 This low carb cheesecake is mouthwatering all on its own, but there are always ways to dress it up a bit.
 Serve it with some fresh berries and sugar free whipped cream, or drizzle with some sugar free chocolate syrup.

 There are a million ways to make cheesecake, and many of them are insanely delicious.
 Check out some tips to make this dessert exactly what you’re craving!

-- Add fruit to your cheesecake, like this low carb pumpkin cheesecake or the strawberry cheesecake fat bombs.
+- Add fruit to your cheesecake, like these strawberry cheesecake fat bombs.

-- Add low carb chocolate by mixing in sugar free chocolate chips, or drizzling some chocolate syrup over the top after baking.
+- Add keto chocolate by mixing in sugar free chocolate chips, or drizzling some chocolate syrup over the top after baking.

 - Add citrus!
 Similar to my lemon cheesecake fat bombs — you can use this same concept with lime or orange.

 Did this low carb cheesecake blow your mind?
 There are endless possibilities for low carb dessert recipes, and I’ve included some more right here!